 The genetic tests done on your sample were selected to answer research questions.
 However, the results from some of these tests are ‘medically actionable’, meaning that they could affect your health or medical care.

-There are three types of clinical genetic test results the Biobank may be able to return:
+There are two types of clinical genetic test results the biobank may be able to return: